killuhwhale/reportr/README.md

         - Freshwater: N, Salt
         - Actual removal, Production Records: P, Salt
         - ** I think there is human error inputting data from spreadsheet to Merced App.

-  - (Quality Check) Check herd calculations:
-    - Put same numbers in and see fi they match reports from Merced...